US Stimulus Plan Helped Stave Off Collapse - UrduPoint

 - Money for healthcare - The law included $27 billion to pay for research into vaccines and treatments for the virus and another $100 billion to compensate hospitals and healthcare providers for lost revenue or unreimbursed expenses related to the outbreak.

-- Student loan payments deferred - Americans often graduate university burdened with debt taken out to pay tuition, and the bill suspends debt payments and interest accrual through September 30.
+- Student loan payments deferred - Americans often graduate university burdened with debt taken out to pay tuition, and the bill suspended debt payments and interest accrual through September 30.
+Trump over the summer extended that provision through the end of the year.

 The Department of education also received $30.8 billion to support schools and universities, which remain closed in many parts of the country.